thiagobrun/app-ideas/1-Beginner/CSV2JSON-App/CSV2JSON-App.md

 ### Constraints ###

-- Read the user stories below carefully.
+- Read the Main Features below carefully.
 Some of the functionality created for JSON2CSV will need to be modified.
 - You may not use any libraries or packages designed to perform this type of conversion.
 - Nested JSON structures are not supported.

-## User Stories
+## Main Features

 -   [ ] User can paste CSV syntax into a text box
 -   [ ] User can click a 'Convert to JSON' button to validate the CSV text box and convert it to JSON